-This directive resets the task specified by id to begin execution at its original starting address.
+This directive resets the task specified by id to begin execution at its original entry point.
 The task's priority and execution mode are set to the original creation values.
 If the task is currently blocked, RTEMS automatically makes the task ready.
 A task can be restarted from any state, except the dormant state.
+The task's entry point argument is contained in argument.

+The task never started.

-The task's starting argument is contained in argument.
-This argument can be a single value or an index into an array of parameter blocks.
-The type of this numeric argument is an unsigned integer type with the property that any valid pointer to void can be converted to this type and then converted back to a pointer to void.
+The type of the entry point argument is an unsigned integer type.
+However, the integer type has the property that any valid pointer to void can be converted to this type and then converted back to a pointer to void.
 The result will compare equal to the original pointer.
+The type can represent at least 32 bits.
+Some applications use the entry point argument as an index into a parameter table to get task-specific parameters.

-This new argument may be used to distinguish between the initial rtems_task_start of the task and any ensuing calls to rtems_task_restart of the task.
+A new entry point argument may be used to distinguish between the initial rtems_task_start() (page 102) of the task and any ensuing calls to rtems_task_restart() (page 104) of the task.
 This can be beneficial in deleting a task.
-Instead of deleting a task using the rtems_task_delete directive, a task can delete another task by restarting that task, and allowing that task to release resources back to RTEMS and then delete itself.
+Instead of deleting a task using the rtems_task_delete() (page 106) directive, a task can delete another task by restarting that task, and allowing that task to release resources back to RTEMS and then delete itself.